mpailab/pylext/README.md

       Fragments `s0, s1, ..., sN` become f strings and automatically when it will be executed, all `{...}` fragments will be expanded.
-   2. When resulting code is executed, all fragments `{...}` in `f"""si"""` automatically substituted by python interpreter as in formatted string.
+   2. When resulting code is executed, all fragments `{...}` in `f"""si"""` automatically substituted by Python interpreter as in formatted string.
    3. Function quasiquote(type, frags, subtrees) works as follows:
       - For each subtree `s[i]` in **subtrees** get root nonterminal type `nt[i]`.
       - Form string concatenation `code = f" {frags[0]} ${nt[0]} {frags[1]} ... ${nt[N-1]} {frags[N]}"`.